icwells/compOncDB/README.md

 Searches database for matches to given criteria.
 The taxonomy search is given special consideration since it is the most common search type.
 For most tables, the only valid operator for the eval flag is = (or ==).
 For searching the Totals or Life_history tables, valid operations also include less than (or equal to) (</<=) and greater than (or equal to) (>/>=).
 Options given with -e should wrapped in single or double quotes to avoid errors.

-#### Test
-	compOncDB test {paths_to_input_files}/ {--search --eval operation -o path_to_output file}

-	-u, --user="root"				MySQL username (default is root).
-	--config="config.txt"  Path to config.txt (Default is in bin directory).
-	-i, --infile="nil"				Path to input file (if using).
-	-o, --outfile="nil"				Name of output file (writes to stdout if not given).
-	--taxonomy=TAXONOMY				Path to taxonomy file.
-	--diagnosis=DIAGNOSIS			Path to extracted diganoses file.
-	--lifehistory=LIFEHISTORY		Path to life history data.
-	--denominators=DENOMINATORS		Path to file conataining non-cancer totals.
-	--search						Search for matches using above commands.

-Runs tests using "testDataBase" (make sure it has been created in MySQL first).